 Curious to know how politics works in Japan?
 We recommend reading our article: Politics of Japan – How does the government work?

-Shinzo Abe, famous former prime minister of Japan
+Shinzo Abe, famous former Prime Minister of Japan

 Learning Japanese Political Terms

-In addition, participating in discussion groups or online forums dedicated to Japanese politics can provide contextual practice and interaction with other students or native speakers.
+Additionally, participating in discussion groups or online forums dedicated to Japanese politics can provide contextual practice and interaction with other students or native speakers.
 This way, learning becomes more dynamic and relevant, allowing for a deeper and more applied understanding of Japanese political vocabulary.

-Japanese Political Vocabulary
+Political Vocabulary in Japanese

 Government Institutions and Positions

-• [上院議会] Jouingikai - O Senado.
+• [上院議会] Jouingikai – The Senate.

-• [上院議員] Jouingiin - Senador.
+• [上院議員] Jouingiin – Senator.

 • [参議院] Sangiin – House of Councillors.